Sz (digraph): Hungarian

 Sz is the thirty-second letter of the Hungarian alphabet.
 It represents //s// and is called "esz" //ɛs//.
 Thus, names like Liszt are pronounced //list// list.

-In Hungarian, even if two characters are put together to make a different sound, they are considered one letter (a true digraph), and even acronyms keep the letter intact.
+In Hungarian, even if two characters are put together to make a different sound, they are considered one letter (a true digraph), and even acronym keep the letter intact.

 Hungarian usage of s and sz is almost the reverse of the Polish usage.
 In Hungarian, s represents //ʃ//.
 For example, the Hungarian capital of Budapest is natively pronounced (//ˈbudɒpɛʃt//).

 There is also a zs in Hungarian, which is the last (forty-fourth) letter of the alphabet, following z.

 Examples

 These examples are Hungarian words that use the letter sz, with the English translation following: